 You know, Georgia Senator Warnock laughing and saying he doesn't know anyone that has been against voter ID.

-Uh yeah, everybody's been against it, Senator.
+Yeah, everybody's been against it, Senator.

-Now she's now she's gonna go along with the same law that was in Georgia that cost the people of Georgia a hundred million dollars in business by losing the all-star game.
+You know, Brian Kemp, you know, after months of trashing Georgia's Election Integrity Act, you know, Jim Crow 2.0, now she's going to go along with the same law that was in Georgia that cost the people of Georgia $100 million in business by losing the all-star game.

 By the way, they did it again last night.

-I was wondering all week that I kept bringing up when the Islander game takes place, uh, is what happened at the last Islander game where the fans took over the singing of our national anthem.
+I was wondering all week that I kept bringing up when the Islander game takes place, is what happened at the last Islander game where the fans took over the singing of our national anthem.

 Would it happen again?

-Jason, do we have that tape from last night?
+jason do we have that tape from last night

-I'd think it was louder than the first time.
+I think it was louder than the first time.

 Don't you think so?